 A survey of the theology, piety, and worship of the Belgic Confession, the Heidelberg Catechism, and the Canons of Dort.
 This is a required senior capstone course for MDIV, MATS, and MAB students.
 You may take this course as an elective, but you must complete HT/ST615B as your required capstone.
-There are different work assignments for this course in the event that you take it as an elective. • Cross-listed as ST615A • Spring semester • Clark
+There are different work assignments for this course in the event that you take it as an elective. • Cross-listed as ST615A • Spring semester • Clark and worship of the Westminster Standards.
+This is a required senior capstone course for MDIV, MATS, and MAB students.
+You may take this course as an elective, but you must complete HT/ ST615A as your required capstone.
+There are different work assignments for this course in the event that you take it as an elective. • Cross-listed as ST615B • Spring semester • VanDrunen

-HT615B Reformed Confessions & Catechisms: Westminster Standards (2)
+HT615B Reformed Confessions & Catechisms: Westminster Standards (2) A survey of the theology, piety,